-This one is pretty self explanatory, it extends the Visual Studio jQuery snippets, and you don’t need to spend your time typing $.ajax and what comes after it, it makes your jQuery coding speed a lot faster.
+This one is pretty self explanatory, it extends the Visual Studio jQuery snippets.
+With it you don’t need to spend your time typing $.ajax and what comes after it, it makes your jQuery coding speed a lot faster.

 4 – Bootstrap Snippet Pack

 The same thing as jQuery snippet, but this time it’s for Bootstrap.
 It makes your life a lot easier and you don’t have to look for examples anymore, just type <bs-name and you’re good to go.

 Are you sick and tired of adding must use packages and tools like elmah, glimpse, etc. to your project every time you want to start a new project?
 Well, ASP.NET MVC Boilerplate addresses this issue, it is a template with all the packages and components that we use in every project, but it is not in default Visual Studio template.

 Another amazing extension, it adds a lot of missing templates to Visual Studio.
 From templates for creating jQuery plugin to Angularjs Project template, it also makes creating custom templates a whole lot easier.

 I’m not much of a CSS guru and I mostly rely on CssCop to point out my CSS mistakes.
 CssCop can check your CSS based on set of rules and make sure you are following the best practices and avoid nasty mistakes.

 8 – JSLint.NET

 9 – Ref12